July 11, 2016

 Thomas and I really wanted a singer/guitarist duo to perform at our wedding.
 We didn’t have one in mind, but we really wanted that “hanging out at a cafe enjoying brunch” type vibe for our day.
 So, we started doing research.
 We went to Google.
 We went to WeddingWire.
 We physically went to restaurants and ate brunch in search of our perfect duo.
 I reached out to vendor friends for recommendations.
 Finally, we found “our duo.”
-A photographer in the area passed along their name with raving reviews.
 We reviewed their site.
 We watched them on YouTube.
 We creeped them on Instagram.
 We adored them – every single thing about them.
 They are the cutest and amazingly talented!
 We knew we wanted them to perform at our wedding.

 Well, you know what happened?
 They said they weren’t really available for us, as they would be traveling throughout the US touring at colleges.
 I was heartbroken.
 There was no one that we had seen that came close to these two.